 The types of projects and purposes for which the State has authorized general obligation debt include the following: acquisition, construction, renovation and improvement of buildings and facilities for State departments and agencies, educational institutions, prisons, college and university facilities, library facilities and courthouses, acquisition of development rights to preserve open space and farmland, and the provision of grants and loans to promote economic development within the State.
 Some bonds authorized for university and college facilities are self-liquidating, and certain fees and charges collected by the college or university are set aside and used to service the debt on these bonds.
 Bonds are also authorized to fund a wide variety of grant programs.
 Such grants are made to local governments for local school construction projects or to finance a variety of local government, economic development, highway, bridge and other capital improvement projects.
-Certain bonds are authorized to finance grants and loans to local housing authorities and developers of affordable housing.
-Other general obligation debt finances grants and loans to municipalities for design and construction of water pollution control facilities, in addition to loans that are financed under the State's Clean Water revenue bond program.
+Certain bonds are authorized to finance grants and loans to local housing authorities for design and construction of water pollution control facilities, in addition to loans that are financed under the State's Clean Water revenue bond program.